F. Hugh Herbert: Life and career

-Herbert's play The Moon Is Blue (1951) had a run of 924 performances on Broadway, which was adapted for the screen version produced and directed by Otto Preminger, who had been responsible for the stage production.
+Herbert's play The Moon Is Blue (1951) had a run of 924 performances on Broadway.
+It was adapted for the screen version produced and directed by Otto Preminger, who had been responsible for the stage production.
 The film adaptation, released in 1953, was controversial at the time owing to its frank language and sexual themes.
 When the Breen office refused to give it a Motion Picture Production Code seal of approval, United Artists opted to release the film without one, and the success of the film was instrumental in weakening the long-standing influence of the Code.
-His 1947 play For Love or Money was filmed in 1959 as This Happy Feeling.
+Herbert's 1947 play For Love or Money was filmed in 1959 as This Happy Feeling.
 He adapted the Italian play The Best House in Naples for Broadway in 1956.

-He wrote several novels including I'd Rather Be Kissed (1954).
+Herbert wrote several novels, including I'd Rather Be Kissed (1954).
 He also wrote a book of poems.

-Herbert won the Writers Guild of America Award for Sitting Pretty and was nominated for The Moon is Blue.
+He won the Writers Guild of America Award for Sitting Pretty and was nominated for The Moon is Blue.
 He was president of the Screen Writers Guild from 1953 to 1954 and was chairman until 1957.

-The uncle of actress Kathleen Hughes, he died in Beverly Hills.